Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: The Kuznetsov Formula

 \section{The Kuznetsov Formula}

-Our spectral summation formula is an asymmetric trace formula~relating sums of Kloosterman sums to~Fourier coefficients of automorphic forms in the sense that the spectral side and the geometric side~have a quite different shape.
-This technology can show that there is considerable cancellation in sums of Kloosterman sums.
-Moreover, it provides a separation of variables of $m$ and $n$ in the sum of the shape $\sum_{c} S(m, n; c)/c$.

-Before stating the Kuznetsov formula, we formulate Fourier expansions of Maa{\ss} and holomorphic forms and Eisenstein series in the same manner as in~\cite[\S 3]{BlomerKhan2019} and refer to this source for more details.
-Let $N \in \N$ and~write
+We formulate an asymmetric trace formula relating sums of Kloosterman sums to~Fourier coefficients of automorphic forms in the sense that the spectral and geometric sides possesses a quite different shape.
+We begin with an explanation of the Fourier expansions of Maa{\ss}~and holomorphic forms as well as Eisenstein series in the same manner as in~\cite[Section 3]{BlomerKhan2019}, and refer to this source for further details.
+Let $N \in \mathbb{N}$, and let

 We equip $\Gamma_{0}(N) \backslash \mathbb{H}$ with the Petersson inner product